Health & Wellness 34 min read May 14, 2026

 Pre-Exercise Assessment

-Before each hot weather workout, complete this assessment:
+Before each hot weather workout, complete this comprehensive assessment to ensure safe and effective exercise:

 Environmental Check: